sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 ## Early return

 Applying _guard clauses_, or _early returns_, is a great way to avoid nested conditions.
-A series of nested conditions, also known as the [arrow antipattern](http://wiki.c2.com/?ArrowAntiPattern) or _dangerously deep nesting_, is often used for error handling:
+A series of nested conditions is often used for error handling:

 <!-- const getOrderIds = () => ([]), sendOrderStatus = () => {} -->